Skip to main content

 Complete Beginner (Semester 1 & 2)

-This course is suitable for you if you have never studied Spanish before or if you know a few basic phrases.
+This course is suitable if you have never studied Spanish before.
 At the end of this course, you will be able to:

-• read simple texts and write notes and short paragraphs with prompts
+• read simple texts and write short paragraphs

 Post Beginner (Semester 2)

-Enrol on this course if you have completed the Complete Beginner course with us, or if you can:
+Enrol on this course if you have completed the Complete Beginner course, or if you can:

-• engage in basic conversations, exchanging information such as age, name, nationality, occupation, etc
+• engage in basic conversations, exchanging information such as name, nationality and occupation

 Elementary Part 1 (Semester 1)

-Enrol on this course if you have completed the Post Beginner course with us, or if you can:
+Enrol on this course if you have completed the Post Beginner course, or if you can:

-• understand basic classroom instructions and main points in short, clearly spoken messages
+• understand main points in short, clearly spoken messages

 • engage in conversations on familiar topics such as routine or leisure activities